 Philippe Meunier is a Winnipeg-based guitar player who brings expertise in various styles including Latin Jazz, Classical Guitar and Flamenco.
 Philippe holds a teaching certificate and for the last 20 years he has worked with many students of all ages and levels.

-Philippe is a very active member of the arts community and he has performed in venues across Western Canada, including the Canadian Francophone Games (MB), the Stream of Dance Festival (SK), the Saskatchewan International Jazz Festival (SK), Prairie Music Week (MB), the Regina Folk Festival (SK), the Flatland Music Festival (SK), and the Saskatoon Guitar Festival.
-He has played guitar on several recordings (nation-wide), for example: CBC TV & Radio in Manitoba, Saskatchewan and Québec.
-He also appears on many compact disc recordings.
+Philippe has performed at major events across Canada including: the Canadian Francophone Games (MB), Folklorama (MB), the Winnipeg Fringe Festival (MB), the Stream of Dance Festival (SK), the Saskatchewan International Jazz Festival (SK), Prairie Music Week (MB), the Regina Folk Festival (SK), the Flatland Music Festival (SK), the Saskatoon Guitar Festival and a series of concerts at the Quebec Civilization Museum (QUE).
+He has made several recordings (nation-wide) for CBC TV & Radio in Manitoba, Saskatchewan and Québec.

-Through the years Philippe has received numerous scholarships.
-In 2014 he received a grant from the Louis Riel Teachers' Association in Winnipeg to attend a symposium on music at McGill University (Qué) and in 2011 to study guitar at Le Domaine Forget International Music Academy (Qué).
+Through the years Philippe has received numerous scholarships: 2017 - Louis Riel Teacher;s Association: Teaching Guitar Workshops in San Diego; 2016 - Canada Council for the Arts/Winnipeg Arts Council/Louis Riel Teacher's Assoc - Masterclasses at Taller Flamenco in Seville, Spain; 2015 - Manitoba Arts Council: Masterclasses at Taller Flamenco in Seville, Spain; 2014 he received a grant from the Louis Riel Teachers' Association in Winnipeg to attend a symposium on music at McGill University (Qué) and in 2011 to study guitar at Le Domaine Forget International Music Academy (Qué).